Pluppen/ballmers-peak-calculator/CONTRIBUTING.md

  Beginner issues - issues which should only require a few lines of code, and a test or two.
  Help wanted issues - issues which should be a bit more involved than beginner issues.

-After you've found the issue you want to work it's time to get to work.
-At this point, you're ready to make your changes!
-Feel free to ask for help; everyone is a beginner at first :smile_cat:
-When you're done with your changes it's time to submit a pull request.
-Here are a couple of beginner tutorials on pull requests: http://makeapullrequest.com/ and http://www.firsttimersonly.com/

 # Getting started
 ### How to submit a contribution